 Physical Medicine and Rehabilitation (Minnesota)

-The physical medicine and rehabilitation elective provides students with experience in a broad scope of physiatric practice through direct patient care, educational conferences and individual study.
+The physical medicine and rehabilitation elective provides students with experience in a broad scope of physiatric practice through direct patient care, educational conferences, and individual study.
 Students rotate through the inpatient and outpatient physical medicine and rehabilitation services at Mayo Clinic's campus in Rochester, Minnesota.
+To apply for an elective, please review the Application Process tab above for more details.
+A minimum of two letters of recommendation will be required.

 - Expose students to the broad spectrum of physiatric practice, including identification of patients who may benefit from physiatric referral